 Aid Code 42 and 47 courses are provisionally allowed to be offered at a lesser credit value than the value on file as, and as approved by, the WTCS.
 Annually, a list of Aid Code 42 and 47 courses offered for less than the approved credit value must be submitted by the districts to WTCS pursuant to the auditing policy.
-Any course offered at a lesser credit value that the district intends to offer again, shall be submitted to the WTCS for approval under a separate course number.
-Modifications are not allowed for Aid Code 47 courses when in Instructional Area 503 (fire service) or when included in an apprenticeship program or taken as part of the 50-499-9 "Journeyworker Upgrade" program.
+Any course offered at a lesser credit value that the district intends to offer again shall be submitted to the WTCS for approval under a separate course number.

+Modifications are not allowed for Aid Code 47 courses when included in an apprenticeship program or taken as part of the 50-499-9 "Journeyworker Upgrade" program.